MuscleOptimizer/MuscleOptimizer/README.md

 If you use the toolbox, you must acknowledge the Muscle Parameter Optimization Toolbox where appropriate, by citing the following paper:

-Modenese L, Ceseracciu E, Reggiani M, Lloyd DG (2015).
+Modenese L, Ceseracciu E, Reggiani M, Lloyd DG.
 Estimation of musculotendon parameters for scaled and subject specific musculoskeletal models using an optimization technique.
-Journal of Biomechanics (submitted)
+Journal of Biomechanics (2015), doi:10.1016/j.jbiomech.2015.11.006